Proton path reconstruction for pCT using Neural Networks: Materials and methods

 The Monte Carlo simulations presented were performed using GATE v9.0 (\citet{jan2011gate}), a framework built upon the widely used Geant4 10.6 Monte Carlo simulation toolkit~(\citet{agostinelli2003geant4}).
 Simulations incorporating only electromagnetic processes were performed using the $emstandard$ physics list.
 The impact of nuclear interactions, among a full regime of physics processes, were modeled using the $QGSP\_BIC$ physics list.
 In the discussion of the results, the choice of physics environment is indicated for each simulation.

-Our model consists of a sheet of water centred on the origin of a standard x-y-z coordinate system with a side length of $20\,$cm in the z-axis direction and arbitrarily large extents in x and y.
+Our main model consists of a sheet of water centred on the origin of a standard x-y-z coordinate system with a side length of $20\,$cm in the z-axis direction and arbitrarily large extents in x and y.
 Monoenergetic protons initialised at $200$MeV are simulated through the phantom, originating at the central point of the phantom's $z= -10\,$cm face, such that their initial direction of travel are orientated inwards and perpendicular to the face and parallel to the positive z-axis direction.
 For convenience in the following we redefine our coordinate axis such that the initial point of any trajectory is located at the origin, with particles initialised at a depth of $0\,$cm and extending in range to a depth of $20\,$cm.
 This arrangement is illustrated in Figure \ref{fig:mc_setup}.

-Each data set produced initially contained $10^{6}$ events, however only trajectories which traversed the full phantom depth were considered, reducing the number of events ultimately used.
+Each data set produced initially contained $10^{6}$ events; however, only trajectories which traversed the full phantom depth were retained, reducing the number of events ultimately used.
+Typically this led to data sets in excess of $800,000$ events.
 For the purposes of this study, trajectories themselves are quantified as a series of spatial coordinates evenly distributed at $0.1\,$cm intervals, including both phantom faces.
-A total of $201$ coordinate points represent a complete path through the phantom.
-As the $z$ depth coordinates are a fixed set of values shared by all trajectories, for the track description only the $x$ and $y$ variables are considered.
+A total of $201$ coordinate points represent a complete path through the phantom, consisting of $603$ variables.
+As the $z$ depth coordinates are therefore a fixed set of values shared by all trajectories, for predicting a track only the $x$ and $y$ variables need be considered.
 Similarly, the initial and final points of each trajectory are known for each track and so likewise neglected.
-Thus a track simulation consists of two sets of $199$ points each, for a total of $398$ variables per track.
+Thus a track prediction consists of two sets of $199$ points each, for a total of $398$ variables per track.

+In addition, as a first check of the robustness of the \netname approach in inhomogeneous media, the procedure as stated was repeated using a phantom comprising $2$~cm of water, $7$~cm of skull, $2$~cm of cortical-bone, $7$~cm of skull, and $2$~cm of water.
+For the purposes of this simulation, cortical-bone was defined using material data found in \citet{icru1993report49}.
+Due to the increased stopping power, to ensure that a large fraction of impinging protons successfully traverse the phantom's full length, a beam energy of $230$~MeV was used.
+Additional simulations with an equivalently sized water phantom were carried out as before at this initial proton energy, as a baseline for comparison.
+All $230$~MeV simulations were carried out under the $QGSP\_BIC$ physics list.